jjserranogarcia/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
-🌍 Eager to dive into the world of data analytics jobs in the European Union (EU)?
+🌍 Eager to dive into the world of data science jobs in the European Union (EU)?

 Discover the highest-paying roles for data analysts and business analysts, and uncover the essential skills you need to excel in these positions.